Galston's regeneration enters new phase

 At the same time, structural faults in the former Co-op building came to light which necessitated its demolition.
 In order to carry out the demolition, undertaken by Reigart Contracts Ltd, we had to partially restrict traffic flow in Bridge Street, shut a short section of Cross Street, put diversions in place and relocate the Local Office to Galston Library.

-The fabric of the Co-op building has now been demolished and the site cleared.
-And bright new plans have been drawn up to show what the centre of Galston could look like.
+The fabric of the Co-op building was demolished and the site cleared.
+And bright new plans have been drawn up to show what the centre of Galston will look like.

-We have held a public consultation on our future plans for the area.
-Details are published here and in the local press and on our Facebook and Twitter accounts.
+We held a public consultation on our future plans for the area.
+On 6 February 2019 the new plans for the site were approved by our Cabinet.

-We hope that everyone will continue to show their support for traders by shopping local.
+We hope that while the regeneration work is being carried out, everyone will continue to show their support for traders by shopping local.

-While this work is ongoing, this page provides regular news and updates on the progress and plans for the future development of Galston Town Centre.
+This page provides regular news and updates on the progress of these plans and the future development of Galston Town Centre.

 - refurbish the Former Town Hall and move the Library to the first floor of the building